 At AICS, our language of instruction and working language is English; we recognise that this limits access to the learning for some of our students.
-In the primary school.
-Students have pull-out sessions for English language acquisition or in-class support depending on their level of proficiency.
 In the Middle Years Programme, for students who have little to no knowledge of English, we offer additional support for Phase 1 and Phase 2 through our extended English Language Acquisition Programme.
 We are committed to students receiving the support to bridge this gap as best possible.
 We offer English as a best language as well as a language acquisition.